casper-network/casper-sidecar/README.md

 * `delay_between_retries_in_seconds` - The delay between attempts to connect to the node.
 * `allow_partial_connection` - Determining whether the Sidecar will allow a partial connection to this node.
 * `enable_logging` - This enables the logging of events from the node in question.
-* `connection_timeout_in_seconds` - The total time before the connection request times out.
+* `connection_timeout_in_seconds` - Number of seconds before the connection request times out.
+Parameter is optional, defaults to 5
 * `no_message_timeout_in_seconds` - Number of seconds after which the connection will be restarted if no bytes were received.
 Parameter is optional, defaults to 120
 * `sleep_between_keep_alive_checks_in_seconds` - Optional parameter specifying the time intervals (in seconds) for checking if the connection is still alive.
 Defaults to 60

 ### Storage

-This directory stores the SSE cache and an SQLite database if configured to use SQLite.
+This directory stores the SSE cache and an SQLite database if the Sidecar is configured to use SQLite.

 ```
 [storage]